Sharp Chula Vista Medical Center

 - Have your high school teacher complete the Junior Volunteer Teacher Evaluation form and return to you in a signed, sealed envelope

-- Return all forms, including your unofficial transcripts, to Sharp Chula Vista Volunteer Services in person or by mail
+- Return application packet, teacher evaluation and unofficial transcripts to Sharp Chula Vista Volunteer Services in person or by mail

-Please note that the application process can take anywhere from one to four months.
+Please note that the application process can take one to four months.
+Incomplete applications will not be considered.
 If your application is incomplete in any way, Sharp Chula Vista Volunteer Services is not obligated to notify you.